Stochastic billiards with Markovian reflections in generalized parabolic domains: Introduction

 For concreteness, take $\bbX = \RP$.
 Then $\RP \times S$ is a \emph{half-strip} and study of the case of \emph{finite}~$S$ is classical~\cite{malyshev,FayMalMen95}.
 To go deeper, it is natural to relax the homogeneity assumption, and hence go beyond the Markov random walk case.
 To probe the recurrence/transience phase transition for the half-strip model, for example, analogy with classical work of Lamperti~\cite{lamp} suggests that the law of $X_{n+1} -X_n$ should also depend on $X_n$, and not just $\eta_n$.
 Once one admits this generalization, it is often too restrictive to maintain the Markov assumption on $\eta_n$: in the presence of non-trivial dependence between $X_n$ and $\eta_n$, a perturbation of the homogeneous situation to provide the necessary inhomogeneity for $X_n$ will also tend to introduce $X_n$-dependence for~$\eta_n$.
-We refer to~\cite{GeoWad14,LoWade15} for some examples.
-However, progress can be made if we replace the homogeneity assumption by an \emph{asymptotic} Markov assumption on~$\eta_n$ and some asymptotic regularity on the drifts of~$X_n$, both for large~$X_n$.
-This framework is the subject of~\cite{GeoWad14,LoWade15} for the case where~$S$ is \emph{finite}.
+We refer to~\cite{GeoWad14,LoWade17} for some examples.
+However, progress can be made if we replace the homogeneity assumption by an \emph{asymptotic} Markov assumption on~$\eta_n$ and some asymptotic regularity on the drifts of~$X_n$, both assumptions in the case of large~$X_n$.
+This framework is the subject of~\cite{GeoWad14,LoWade17} for the case where~$S$ is \emph{finite}.
 The present paper extends this to the case where~$S$ is a compact metric space.

-We emphasize that the application of the half-strip framework to the Markovian billiards model demands that $\eta_n$ (which will be an angle in the billiards context) is only asymptotically Markov, so we are outside the Markov random walk setting, and also demands~$S$ be (uncountable and) compact, so we are also beyond the setting of~\cite{GeoWad14,LoWade15}.
-In this respect, the present paper can also be seen as an extension of previous work on half-strips, and is of independent interest due to the broad range applicability of such models: our application to the stochastic billiards model is one example.
+We emphasize that the application of the half-strip framework to the Markovian billiards model demands that $\eta_n$ (which will be an angle in the billiards context) is only asymptotically Markov, so we are outside the Markov random walk setting.
+Moreover, the reflection rules on a continuous curved surface with inward normal vectors in $[-\frac{\pi}{2},\frac{\pi}{2}]$ leads us to consider uncountable compact sets $S$.
+Thus, we need to go beyond the finite-$S$ setting of~\cite{GeoWad14,LoWade17}.
+In this respect, the present paper can also be seen as an extension of previous work on half-strips, and is of parallel interest due to the broad range of applicability of such models: our application to the stochastic billiards model is one example.